fabianlindfors/restate/README.md

 ## Testing

 Restate has built-in support for testing with a real database.
-In your test cases, import your project definition from `src/restate.ts` and pass it to `setupTestClient` to create a new Restate client for testing.
+In your test cases, import the project definition from `src/restate.ts` and pass it to `setupTestClient` to create a new Restate client for testing.
 This client will automatically configure an in-memory SQLite database and will run any consumers synchronously when transitions are triggered.

-Here's an example in [Jest](https://jestjs.io), but it should work with any test framework:
+Here's an example in [Jest](https://jestjs.io), but any test framework will work:

 ```typescript
 import { test, expect, beforeEach } from "@jest/globals";